NTNU-IE-IIR/mappe-idata1003-traindispatchsystem-MoldyDaniel/README.md

 ## References

 [//]: # (TODO: Include references here, if any.
-For example, if you have used code from the course book, include a reference to the chapter.
+For example, if you have used code from the course book, include a reference to the chapter.Or if you have used code from a website or other source, include a link to the source.)
-Or if you have used code from a website or other source, include a link to the source.)
+I Think I have used the code from the course book and will include the chapter and page i took it from later.